dart-lang/site-www/src/codelabs/async-await/index.md

 it with the `await` keyword.

 **async function**
-A Dart `async` function is a function labeled with the `async` keyword.
+An `async` function is a function labeled with the `async` keyword.

 **await**
-Before invoking an `async` function, you must use the `await` keyword.
+Before invoking an `async` function, you can use the `await` keyword.
-This syntax allows the caller to access the completed value of the future.
+This allows the caller to access the completed result of the future.

 ## Why asynchronous code matters